 - Past participle = been

 Used as a coular verb to connect adjectives to the subject

 Other such copular verbs are: seem, become, get, appear to name a few

 - She was surprised.

 Hungry, tired, happy and surprised are all adjectives.
-We use to be as a copular verb to link or connect adjectives with the subject of the sentence.
+A copular verb is used to link or connect adjectives with the subject of the sentence.

-It is used to form the passive in English.
+To form part of the passive voice.
 All passive forms are below: